Infotrend-Inc/OpenAI_WebUI/README.md

 | GPT | gpt-4o | active | 0.9.4 |
 | GPT | gpt-4o-2024-05-13 | active | 0.9.4 |

-Once a model is `retired`, using it in your models list will have it discarded from the available list with a notification.
+Once a model is `deprecated`, using it in your models list will have it discarded from the available list with a notification.
 Similarly, if a used model is listed as `legacy`, a notification of the upcoming deprecation will be shown in the UI.

 ## 1.2. .env